Do's And Don'ts: Helping With Hoarding Disorder

 - Accumulating possessions to the point that it makes rooms unusable.
 For example - Stacks of newspapers on seating and dining areas, piles of clothes on the bed, heaps of possessions causing narrow pathways from room to room.

 - Poor organization, losing important items or documents in the clutter.

 - Conflict with those who try to remove items from home.

-As hoarding symptoms increase, the person may experience isolation from others and health issues related to compromised living conditions.
+As symptoms increase, the person may experience isolation from others and health issues related to compromised living conditions.

 If your loved one experiences a combination of the symptoms listed above, it is important to encourage the person to seek professional help.
 The earlier the person seeks help, the more successful the treatment tends to be.
 Perhaps you see the clutter in your loved one's home as hoarding, but the person only thinks it is messy.
 If this is the case, it can be useful to use this Clutter Image Rating guide from the Obsessive Compulsive Disorder Hoarding Center.
-If rooms closely match image 4 or above, it is very likely your loved one is a hoarder.
+If rooms closely match image 4 or above, it is very likely your loved one is experiencing hoarding disorder.

-Though they are different, collecting can become hoarding.
-When a collection begins to move beyond its designated containers and impede on a person's living space, that collector may be becoming a hoarder.
 If you start seeing these traits developing in a friend or loved one, it may be time for that person to seek professional advice and treatment.

-Some believe hoarding tendencies are related to inherited brain patterns and are related to anxiety or obsessive-compulsive disorder.
+Some believe hoarding disorder tendencies are related to inherited brain patterns and are related to anxiety or obsessive-compulsive disorder.
 For some, hoarding begins following a significant traumatic experience.

 People who hoard say they acquire and keep items for a variety of reasons: